 How Long Negative Information Stays On Your Credit Report in Canada

 The answer can be influenced by a few factors: the type of financial information, your province, and which of the two main credit agencies created the report.
 But the main factor is how the creditor reports the information to the credit reporting agencies.
 Credit reporting agencies in Canada simply report what your lenders tell them.
-How they display that information can vary, but it is fair to assume that financial missteps will be reported by your creditors and the credit reporing agencies will display that information.

 The good news is that negative marks don't last forever.